anton-kochev/service-bus-inspector/README.md

 The compiled binary will be in `bin/Release/net9.0/<platform>/publish/service-bus-inspector` (or `.exe` on Windows).

+Note: Binary size is approximately 70-80 MB due to self-contained deployment (includes .NET runtime).

 ## CI/CD

 The project includes a comprehensive GitHub Actions workflow that:

 - Builds the project on Linux, Windows, and macOS in both Debug and Release configurations
-- Publishes Native AOT binaries for 5 platforms:
+- Publishes self-contained single-file binaries for 5 platforms:
   - Linux: x64
   - Windows: x64, ARM64
   - macOS: x64 (Intel), ARM64 (Apple Silicon)